 Essentials To Help Prevent Hair Loss After Weight Loss Surgery

-- Vitamins & Supplements – make sure you are diligent in taking The vitamins and supplements the surgeon recommended for you after your surgery.
-Weight loss surgery restricts your food and nutritional intake so these vitamins are to stand in the gap and help your body replace what it cannot get naturally.
+Take the vitamins and supplements recommended by your surgeon after surgery.
+Weight loss surgery limits your nutrition, so these supplements help replace what you can’t get naturally.
 Taking these vitamins every day will help keep your nutrients and iron levels up and should mitigate hair loss.

-- Take supplemental biotin and silica – both promote hair health and will assist new hair to grow with increased elasticity to prevent excess breakage.
+Both promote hair health and will assist new hair in growing with increased elasticity to prevent excess breakage.
 When taken together, they help prevent hair loss and restoration after telogen effluvium.

 What if I Continue to Experience Hair Loss Long after Bariatric Surgery?